phalcon-orphanage/docs/en/reference/models.rst

         }
     }

-If you alter a belongsTo() relationship to act as foreign key, it will validate that the values inserted/updated on those fields have a valid value on the referenced model.
-Similarly, if a hasMany()/hasOne() is altered it will validate that the records cannot be deleted if that record is used on a referenced model.
+If you alter a :code:`belongsTo()` relationship to act as foreign key, it will validate that the values inserted/updated on those fields have a valid value on the referenced model.
+Similarly, if a :code:`hasMany()`/:code:`hasOne()` is altered it will validate that the records cannot be deleted if that record is used on a referenced model.

 .. code-block:: php